nikodunk/blog/content/projects.md

 ![](/projects/demo_giftlab.png)

-With Elisa Chan, a platform to help non-profits fundraise more efficiently with more transparency and new donation methods including Amazon Wishlists, Itemized budgets and corporate donations.
+With Elisa, a platform to help non-profits fundraise more efficiently with more transparency and new donation methods including Amazon Wishlists, Itemized budgets and corporate donations.

 	Team
 	* Elisa (idea, product)